Pat Callaghan

 Prior to becoming a PhD student, I was a Master's student in the RI.
 During that time, I was co-advised by Professors Henny Admoni and Oliver Kroemer.

-Before enrolling at CMU, I worked on the navigation and planning software for MoonRanger under Professors Red Whittaker and David Wettergreen, and I also worked on the CubeRover project's Systems Engineering team.
+Before enrolling at CMU, I worked on the navigation and planning software for MoonRanger under Professors Red Whittaker and David Wettergreen, and I also worked on the Iris (originally CubeRover) project's Systems Engineering team.
 Before robotics, I taught 9th grade Humanities and coached boys' lacrosse and ice hockey at Culver Academies.
 I earned a dual degree in English and Economics from the University of Virginia.

 Email / CV / Google Scholar